Donald Cousens Parkway: Planning

 The history of Donald Cousens Parkway dates back to the 1970s when Metropolitan Toronto and the Ontario Department of Highways, (now the Ministry of Transportation of Ontario or MTO) planned out the East Metro Transportation Corridor.
-This corridor was originally envisioned as a six-lane expressway connecting Highway 401 with the planned but unbuilt Highway 407 to service the future towns of Cornell and Seaton using the greenspace between the two.
+This corridor was originally envisioned as a six-lane expressway connecting Highway 401 with the planned but unbuilt Highway 407 to service the future planned suburbs of Cornell and Seaton using the greenspace between the two.
 However, the drive for expressway construction faded through the 1970s and 1980s as a result of opposition and the resulting cancellation of the Toronto expressway network.
 Studies nonetheless continued to be performed confirming the need for the route.
 The formation of Rouge Park in 1990 resulted in a commitment for "no new roads" through the park south of Steeles Avenue, ending the potential for any expressway proposals to be approved.

+Before Donald Cousens Parkway was constructed, a short bypass of Markham Village, named the Markham By-pass, running north from Highway 7 and curving west to interline with 16th Avenue, running through what is today the Cornell neighbourhood, and – according to early plans for the development – initially intended to form a permanent through route alongside the future bypass, was built.